erik73/addon-mail/mail/DOCS.md

 #### Option: `smtp_relayhost` (optional)

 Use this optional setting to use a realy server for outgoing emails.
 ISP:s often block outgoing emails from your network.
-In that case, you can often use your ISP:s SMTP relay host to bypass this limitation.
+In that case, you can often use your ISP:s SMTP relay host to bypassthis limitation.

 ## Support